astriaorg/astria/SECURITY.md

 - Follow this policy and any other relevant agreements.
 - Report discovered vulnerabilities promptly.
 - Avoid violating privacy, disrupting systems, destroying data, or harming user experience.
-- Use only the specified reporting method and official communication channels.
+- Use only specified reporting method and official communication channels.
 - Keep vulnerability details confidential until fixed, as per the Disclosure Policy.
 - Test only in-scope systems and respect out-of-scope systems and activities.
 - Limit data access when demonstrating a Proof of Concept, and immediately report any accidental access to sensitive data.